 What assets or elements would be given back to the service provider and what would remain with you?

-Who would have the rights of the software?
+Who would have the rights to the software?

 How soon would the assets be transferred back?